max-hoffman/maxh/content/post/wave/wave.md

 ## Problem-scope

 The application was drugs/molecules/chemicals added to batteries and nanomaterials.
 We were interested in using the local electronic properties of atoms to predict non-local/diffuse/structural characteristics of molecules as a whole.
 In the traditional sense, we were trying to peek at the output of complex quantum wave equations without having to predict the trajectory of every electron in the system.
 If accurate, the model could save chemists from having to manually trial individual chemicals for their particualr application.
-If someone were interested in building better batteries for windfarms, they could screen hundreds of thousands of potential chemicals for electronic properties that played well within their physical restrictions for such a battery.
+If someone were interested in building better batteries for windfarms, they could screen hundreds of thousands of potential chemicals for electronic properties that played well within their physical restrictions for such a battery.[^1]

->>>As a small aside, super-resolution images are also being studied in this lab (with the same graph techniques).
-Collections of pixels in histology slides can be traversed as if an image were a big graph.
-Patterns of disease in tissue are traced the same way a rat searches for peices of cheese in a maze.
-This is counter-intuitive to the "convolution is for images" argument, but is another good example of how appropriate data representations and models change drastically per application.
+[^1]: Super-resolution images are also being studied in this lab (with the same graph techniques).
+Collections of pixels in histology tissue slides can be traversed as if an image were a big graph.
+Patterns of disease are traced the same way a rat searches for peices of cheese in a maze.
+This is counter-intuitive to the "convolution is for images" argument, but is another good example of how appropriate data representations and models change per application.

 My first exposure to graph modelling was via adjacency matrices.
 This was essentially taking a graph and converting it into a 2d matrix, something mathematicians could more easily conceptualize.
 Most graph modelling historically did something similar, either by making an `n x n` matrix of atomic repulsion pairs, or by bucketing bond types by frequency anc aggregating output in a feature vector.
 More recent developments left the graph in-place, and performed layers of local convolution on nodes (equivalent to convolutional filters on images).